sanchitchaba/Remote-Coders/README.md

 # Remote-Coders
-A code that prints institute email-id of students
+A code that generates branch wise institute email-id of students who are enrolled in IIT Roorkee.